Pakistan and weapons of mass destruction: Development of nuclear weapons (Post-1971)

 Tedious mathematical work on fast neutron calculations, relativity, complex hydrodynamics and quantum mechanics were conducted by the TPG led by Salam until 1974 when he left Pakistan in protest, though he kept close contact with TPG.
-No such endeavours of the kind had taken place in the country and computerized numerical control (CNC) and basic computing facilities were non-existent at that time (though later acquired).
+No such endeavours of the kind had taken place in the country and computerised numerical control (CNC) and basic computing facilities were non-existent at that time (though later acquired).
 For this purpose, the calculations on the high-performance computing and numerical analysis were performed by Dr. Tufail Naseem, a PhD graduate in mathematics from Cambridge University, assisted by other members of Mathematics Division– the division of pure mathematics at PAEC under Dr. Raziuddin Siddiqui and Asghar Qadir.
 About the lack of CNC facilities, Munir Ahmad Khan famously marked: "If the Americans could do it without CNC machines in the 1940s, why can't we do the same now.".
 With Abdus Salam departing, Munir Ahmad eventually led the TPG and assisted in the calculations.
 Two types of weapon design were analyzed: the Gun-type fission weapon and the implosion nuclear weapon.
-The program turned to the more technically difficult implosion-type weapon design, contrary to the relatively simple 'gun-type' weapon.
+The programme turned to the more technically difficult implosion-type weapon design, contrary to the relatively simple 'gun-type' weapon.

-Since PAEC, which consisted of over twenty laboratories and projects under reactor physicist Munir Ahmad Khan, was falling behind schedule and having considerable difficulty producing fissile material, Abdul Qadeer Khan, a metallurgist working on centrifuge enrichment for Urenco, joined the program at the behest of the Bhutto administration by the end of 1974.
+Since PAEC, which consisted of over twenty laboratories and projects under reactor physicist Munir Ahmad Khan, was falling behind schedule and having considerable difficulty producing fissile material, Abdul Qadeer Khan, a metallurgist working on centrifuge enrichment for Urenco, joined the programme at the behest of the Bhutto administration by the end of 1974.
 Producing fissile material was pivotal to the Kahuta Project's success and thus to Pakistan obtaining the capability to detonate a nuclear weapon by the end of 1984.
 He pushed for the feasibility of highly enriched uranium (HEU) fissile material and collaborated under Bashiruddin Mahmood at the PAEC, a move that irked A. Q. Khan.
 Preliminary studies on gaseous centrifuge were already studied by PAEC in 1967 but yielded few results.
 A. Q. Khan advanced uranium enrichment from the expertise he had from the Urenco Group in the Netherlands.
-Under A. Q. Khan's supervision, the Kahuta Research Laboratories (KRL) was set-up and engaged in clandestine efforts to obtain the necessary materials technology and electronic components for its developing uranium enrichment capabilities.
+Under A. Q. Khan's supervision, the Kahuta Research Laboratories (KRL) was set up and engaged in clandestine efforts to obtain the necessary materials technology and electronic components for its developing uranium enrichment capabilities.

 The TPG succeeded in the earlier implosion-type weapon design in 1977–78, with the first cold test conducted in 1983 by Ishfaq Ahmad.
-The program evolved towards the boosted fission weapon designs that were eventually used in the Chagai-I tests in 1998.
+The programme evolved towards the boosted fission weapon designs that were eventually used in the Chagai-I tests in 1998.
 Enormous production was undertaken by the Pakistan Atomic Energy Commission for feasibility of weapons grade plutonium but parallel efforts were mounted toward weapons-grade uranium after India's test, the Smiling Buddha, in 1974.